Fishing industry in Pakistan: Processing

-Marine fish is marketed as fresh, frozen, canned, cured, reduced to fishmeal, other purposes, and some retained by fishermen for their own use.
+Marine fish is exported fresh, frozen, canned, cured, reduced to fishmeal or for other purposes, and some is retained by fishermen for their own use.
 The freshwater catch is marketed fresh for local consumption.
-Out of the total marine fish production, the percentage for human consumption ranged between 65 and 70 percent in 2006.
+In 2026, 60% of total fish production was for human consumption: 30% exported and 30% consumed domestically.
 The rest of the catch was used for other purposes, especially reduction to fishmeal.

-Fish and shrimp processing is usually divided into mechanical and non-mechanical processing.
-The mechanical category includes freezing plants, canning, fishmeal plants and fish liver oil extraction plants.
-In the non-mechanical category there are dried fish, dried shrimp, shark fin, fish maw/stomach, live lobster, live crab and fish roes/ovaries.
-There are 27 processing plants for the production of frozen products in Pakistan, one for canning and 8 for fishmeal processing.
-Almost 100 percent of the frozen and canned fishery products are exported, while the bulk of the processed fishmeal is used in the country in the manufacture of poultry feed or fish feed.
+Fish and shrimp processing is divided into mechanical and non-mechanical processing.
+Mechanical processing includes freezing, canning, fishmeal production and fish liver oil extraction.
+Non-mechanical processing includes drying fish and shrimp, processing shark fin, extracting fish maw/stomach, exporting live lobster and crab and extracting fish roe/ovaries.
+As of 2018, Pakistan has 7 processing plants for the production of frozen products, two for canning and 8 for fishmeal processing.
+Almost all of the frozen and canned fishery product is exported, while the bulk of the processed fishmeal is used in Pakistan for the manufacture of poultry or fish feed.

 Marketing

 The marketing chain for fish is similar to that for other agricultural commodities.
-Products are sold into the market to wholesalers and then onto retailers and end consumers through agents working on a commission basis.
-Farmed fish tend to be marketed either at the farm gate, through intermediaries or by open auction, where ice-packed fish is sent to fish markets and sold.
-Buyers of fishery products can be members of the public, retailers, wholesalers and agents for processing plants or exporters.
+Products are sold via auction to wholesalers, retailers and production facilities, through middlemen who work on a commission basis.
+Farmed fish tend to be marketed either at the farm gate, through intermediaries, or by open auction, where ice-packed fish is sent to fish markets and sold.
+Buyers may be members of the public, retailers, wholesalers and agents for processing plants or exporters.
 Fish markets are very common in Sindh and at selected locations in Punjab.
 All markets are under the control of the local administrations.
-Most fish markets have inadequate facilities; usually they lack cold storage facilities, have poor hygienic conditions and inadequate communication links.
+Most fish markets have inadequate facilities; usually they lack cold storage facilities and have poor hygienic conditions and inadequate communication links.
 Most aquaculture product is consumed locally.

 Prices tend to decline when the fish is more than 3 kg; other factors include freshness of the fish and the supply–demand situation in the market.
-Local consumers generally prefer freshwater fish over marine fish because of their familiarity with river and inland farmed fish, as well as the fresh condition of the product.
+Local consumers generally prefer freshwater fish over marine fish, because of their familiarity with river and inland farmed fish, as well as the fresh condition of the product.
 This difference is reflected in both wholesale and retail prices, where freshwater fish is sold at a higher price than marine fish.